This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 8. Provide micro-loans, grants and zoning support for new eco-preneurial small businesses in urban areas.
 This would help a new generation of food producers get their start, provide more green-collar jobs, reclaim blighted urban lots, and help build a sustainable local food economy.

-Imagine what tens of thousands of new urban farms, farmers’s markets and food enterprises similar to Will Allen’s Growing Power would do for sustainable, local food economies across the nation!
+Imagine what tens of thousands of new urban farms, farmers’s markets and food enterprises would do for sustainable, local food economies across the nation!

 9. Provide grants and other funding for community-based non-profits to offer gardening, cooking and nutrition classes in local schools, churches and community centers, as well as support for community gardening, yardsharing and backyard animal husbandry.
 People who know where their food comes from, how it grows, and how to select and prepare it will naturally make healthier choices for their families, and therefore the environment.
 By anchoring food education around local farmers and local farm markets, we can help build a local food economy that is secure and sustainable.